vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/navbar.md

 ## Git repository and Edit Links

-Providing `themeConfig.repo` auto generates a repo button in the navbar.
+A repo button will appear in navbar if you set `repo` in theme options.

-You can control whether showing the repository button via `themeConfig.repoDisplay`.
+You can control whether showing the repository button via `repoDisplay` in theme options.

 :::: code-group